 - 1. The diversification requirements included in Section III (A) are designed to mitigate credit risk in the portfolio. - 2.
-No more than the greater of \$1 million or 5% of the total portfolio may be invested in securities of any single issuer, except that limits

-- The City may elect to sell a security prior to its maturity and record a capital gain or loss in order to improve the quality, liquidity or yield of the portfolio in response to market conditions or the City's risk preferences. - 4.
+No more than 5% of the total portfolio may be invested in securities of any single issuer, unless otherwise specified in this policy.
+Limits are to be based on the "market value" of the investment. - 3.
+The City may elect to sell a security prior to its maturity and record a capital gain or loss in order to improve the quality, liquidity or yield of the portfolio in response to market conditions or the City's risk preferences. - 4.
 If securities owned by the City are downgraded by a NRSRO to a level below the quality required by this Investment Policy, it shall be the City's policy to review the credit situation and make a determination as to whether to sell or retain such securities in the portfolio. - a.
-If a security is downgraded one grade below the level required by this policy, the Treasurer will use discretion in determining whether to sell or hold the security based on its current maturity, the loss in value, the economic outlook for the issuer, and other relevant factors. - b.
-If a decision is made to retain a downgraded security in the portfolio, its presence in the portfolio will be monitored and reported monthly to the City Manager and City Council.

-E. Mitigating market risk in the portfolio
+If a security is downgraded, the Treasurer will use discretion in determining whether to sell or hold the security based on its current maturity, the loss in value, the economic outlook for the issuer, and other relevant factors. - b.
+If a decision is made to retain a downgraded security in the portfolio, its presence in the portfolio will be monitored and reported monthly to the City Manager and City Council. - E. Mitigating market risk in the portfolio